PavoBarisic1/tournament-manager/README.md

 ## Authentication

 The API uses JWT token authentication.
-Include the token in the Authorization header:
+Add the token to the Authorization header as shown below.

+Example header:

-Authorization: Bearer <your-token>
+    Authorization: Bearer eyJhbGciOiJIUzUxMiJ9...

 ### Register